bulletmark/cdhist/README.md

 cd -/string
 ```

-List the stack and its indices then immediately prompt for dir to select:
+List the stack and its indices then immediately prompt for dir to
+select:

 ```
 cd --
 ```

+You can also type `/string` at the above prompt to search.

 Show this help: